-I would also like to thank my boys, John Mark, Timothy and Christian, for keeping me going, for their on-going, support, encouragement and their thoughtful long and sometime very short prayers!
+I would also like to thank my boys, John Mark, Timothy, and Christian, for keeping me going, for their on-going, support, encouragement, and their thoughtful long and sometimes very short prayers!

 I would like to thank my local church in Tanzania and Australia, Pastor Paul Mtakimwa for their prayers and support.

-Thank you for taking your time to read our vision and God bless
+Thank you for taking the time to read our vision and God bless

 With lots of love & and care